Dakota Wesleyan University: George and Eleanor McGovern Library and Center

 Dakota Wesleyan University dedicated the new George and Eleanor McGovern Library and Center for Leadership and Public Service on October 7, 2006, to a crowd of nearly five thousand people, with former President Bill Clinton honoring former Senator George McGovern and his wife Eleanor McGovern for their public service.
 Other dignitaries who spoke including former Senator Tom Daschle, Senator Tim Johnson, Senator John Thune, Representative Stephanie Herseth Sandlin, Governor Mike Rounds, and USA Today founder Al Neuharth.

 The McGovern Center seeks to prepare Dakota Wesleyan's top students for future leadership and careers in public service through classes, seminars, research, and internships.
 It also includes the annual McGovern Center Conference, the McGovern Library, and the McGovern Legacy Museum, which gives visitors a look at the lives of the couple.
 It is also associated with the DWU Tiger Poll which does public opinion polling.

 Athletics

 The Dakota Wesleyan athletic teams are called the Tigers.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) since the 2000–01 academic year.
 The Tigers previously competed in the defunct South Dakota Intercollegiate Conference (SDIC) from 1948–49 to 1999–2000.

 Dakota Wesleyan competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, track & field and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, track & field, volleyball and wrestling; and co-ed sports include cheerleading and dance.

 Men's basketball

 In 2015, the men's basketball team won runner-up in the 2015 NAIA Division II men's basketball tournament.

+Also in 2015, Jesse Taylor, a basketball player at Dakota Wesleyan, came out as gay, making him South Dakota's first openly gay college athlete.